 Guidelines for applications and reporting

 Indirect costs may not exceed 15% of the project's direct costs.

 We do not support

 Health or veterinary research, i.e. research focused on the health of humans and animals, including nutrition, medicine, biomedicine, pharmacology and research within diagnostics and methods for examination and treatment.

-Furthermore, applicants affiliated with departments whose main scientific focus is within these areas (including university health departments, hospitals, the Danish Cancer Society, and DTU Health Tech) are not eligible to apply and will receive an administrative rejection.
+Furthermore, applicants affiliated with centres, sections, units or groups whose main scientific focus is within these areas (including university health departments, hospitals, the Danish Cancer Society, and DTU and SDU Health Tech) are not eligible to apply and will receive an administrative rejection.